Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Method

 \subsubsection{Language-based Mapping}

 To enrich the representation of collected semantic maps, we encode the N semantic channels of $\mathcal{M}^{s}$ with language features derived from CLIP's embedding space.
 Formally, we input the text list of N objects $\{O_1, O_2, \ldots, O_N\}$ ($O_N$ represents the background class and use ``other'' as the text) into CLIP's text encoder to produce high-dimensional language-based object features $f^{l} \in \mathbb{R}^ {N \times C}$.
 Each semantic channel $\mathcal{M}^{s}_{O_i} \in \mathbb{R}^{ 1 \times M \times M}$ of the semantic map encodes the confidence score of the object's existence in the grid cells.
-To transform $\mathcal{M}$ into a language-enhanced map representation $\mathcal{M}_{L}$, we compute the weighted sum of the semantic channels and the corresponding language embeddings:
+To transform $\mathcal{M}$ into a language-enhanced map representation $\mathcal{M}_{L}$, we compute the weighted sum of the semantic channels and the corresponding language embeddings: where $\mathcal{M}_{L} \in \mathbb{R}^ {C \times M \times M}$.
+In $\mathcal{M}_{L}$, the objects are no longer encoded in separate channels; instead, each grid cell contains the averaged language features of all objects present.